 What is the Copilot Hangover?

 The Copilot Hangover isn't a bug in the AI.
-It's a feature of how we've chosen to deploy it.
-We've optimized for acceleration without addressing alignment.
-We've made it possible to write code faster than we can be sure we're writing the right code.
+It's a consequence of how we chose to deploy it.
+We optimized for acceleration without ever addressing alignment.
+We made it possible to write code faster than we can confirm we're writing the right code.
+And that gap, between velocity and correctness, is where projects go to die.

 Why isn't faster code improving project outcomes?